 If you live too far away to come visit us on campus, we can make other arrangements by attempting to use a Compass testing center in your community to administer the test.

-Phone interviews also an option if you live too far away.
+Phone interviews are also an option if you live too far away.
 Please contact the Admissions Office at 1-800-421-5376 for further information.

 However, we very strongly recommend a campus visit and encourage you to make every effort possible to come.